The Akida Neural Processor

 The MetaTF ML framework comprises three main python packages:

-the Akida Execution Engine is an interface to the Brainchip Akida Neuromorphic System-on-Chip (NSoC).
-To allow the development of Akida models without an actual Akida hardware, it includes a runtime, an Hardware Abstraction Layer (HAL) and a software backend that simulates the Akida NSoC (see Figure 4).
+the Akida python package is an interface to the Brainchip Akida Neuromorphic System-on-Chip (NSoC).
+To allow the development of Akida models without an actual Akida hardware, it includes a runtime, an Hardware Abstraction Layer (HAL) and a software backend that simulates the Akida NSoC (see Figure 4 and Figure 5).

-the CNN2SNN tool provides means to convert Convolutional Neural Networks (CNN) that were trained using Deep Learning methods to event domain, low-latency and low-power network for use with the Akida Execution Engine.
+the CNN2SNN tool provides means to convert Convolutional Neural Networks (CNN) that were trained using Deep Learning methods to event domain, low-latency and low-power network for use with the Akida runtime.

 the Akida model zoo contains pre-created network models built with the Akida sequential API and the CNN2SNN tool using quantized Keras models.